 “Many primary care doctors, pediatricians, and even some allergists were trained 10, 15, or 20 years ago, when these allergies were not so common,” Schroer says.

-MacGinnitie referred to a study that showed that for every year that patients did not retest, and parents delayed introducing certain foods, the costs for medication like the EpiPen and other costs associated with avoiding allergic foods added up to about $4,000 per year, per patient.
+A study in the Annals of Allergy, Asthma & Immunology showed that for every year that patients did not retest, and parents delayed introducing certain foods, the costs for medication like the EpiPen and other costs associated with avoiding allergenic foods added up to about $4,000 per year, per patient.

-“There aren’t any published guidelines saying you should retest peanut allergies every two years or for wheat… so you need an allergist to sort it out, and often it takes some time for that to happen,” says Kimberly Leek, MD, a pediatrician with the University of California, San Diego’s Academic Pediatrics and Adolescent Medicine.
-“I think allergists need to guide us on when to suggest testing and retesting.”
+“There aren’t any published guidelines saying you should retest peanut allergies every two years or for wheat… so you need an allergist to sort it out, and often it takes some time for that to happen,” says Kimberly Leek, MD, a pediatrician and assistant clinical professor of pediatrics at the UC San Diego School of Medicine.
+“I think allergists need to guide pediatricians on when to suggest testing and retesting.”

 Why Are Food Allergies on the Rise?